 Sunscreens are available in many forms from lotions and creams to ointments and gels.

-Most cosmetic companies are now producing skincare ranges as well as makeup which provide protection against UV rays and you can find tinted moisturizers, bb creams, foundations, powders, lip balms and even lipsticks that contain high SPF.
+Most cosmetic companies are now producing skincare ranges as well as makeup that provides protection against UV rays and you can find tinted moisturizers, bb creams, foundations, powders, lip balms, and even lipsticks that contain high SPF.